 Backpack Suspension System

-The Backpack UL 50 is a frameless backpack with a unpadded hip belt.
+The Backpack UL 50 is a frameless backpack with an unpadded hip belt.
 While it does have a thin foam stiffener inside, the main compartment barrels into your back if you overpack it.
 That’s the nature of frameless backpacks without rigid frame stays or frames.
-You can mitigate any discomfort by not overstuffing the main compartment and by packing sharp cornered gear deeper in the pack, so it doesn’t poke you in the back.
+You can mitigate any discomfort by not overstuffing the main compartment and by packing sharp-cornered gear deeper in the pack, so it doesn’t poke you in the back.